Each airline in Europe has its own set of rules, and believe me, the last thing you want is to be hit with unexpected fees at the gate.

 The less you carry, the less attention you’ll draw.

-Airlines are more likely to weigh the bags of people who look like they’re moving house rather than taking a vacation.
+Airlines are more likely to weigh the bags of people who look like they’re moving house.

-So if you have a backpack and small bag, put you small bag into a backpack at the time of boarding.
+So if you have a backpack and a purse, put you purse into a backpack at the time of boarding.

 Pocket It